dr-anoroc/rawccopy/README.md

 ##### Overall behaviour

-The command line is exactly the same as documented [here](https://github.com/jschicht/RawCopy) and the specification of the programs are almost identical.
+The command line is exactly the same as documented [here](https://github.com/jschicht/RawCopy) and the specifications of the programs are almost identical.
 The differences are:

 * rawccopy supports links, ie it is able to follow links such as `c:\Users\All Users` -> `c:\ProgramData`
 * rawccopy correctly supports compressed files, where rawcopy, doesn't handle all of them correctly;